 Hemp is usually grown outdoors, and male plants are sometimes encouraged rather than removed.
 Unlike marijuana, hemp grows sturdy and tall, often reaching up to 6 feet or more in height.
 Because it’s grown outdoors, hemp is ideal for growing using organic and sustainable practices.

 For a cannabis plant to be legally considered hemp, it cannot contain more than 0.3% THC per dry weight.
 Here at Functional Remedies, our plants are tested by the Colorado Department of Agriculture before we harvest them to ensure that they are within the limits for THC.

-Because the levels of THC are so low in hemp, it’s impossible for someone using hemp CBD oil to get high.
-And in contrast to marijuana, hemp is naturally higher in cannabidiol, or CBD, one of the 113 so-far identified cannabinoids present in cannabis plants.
+Because the levels of THC are so low in hemp, it’s impossible for someone using hemp oil to get high.
+And in contrast to marijuana, hemp is naturally higher in other beneficial cannabinoids, over 113 so-far have been identified in cannabis plants.

-As the name suggests, hemp CBD oil comes only from hemp plants, not marijuana.
-The result is low THC and high CBD content.
-It is precisely the high levels of CBD and the other cannabinoids that makes CBD oil very effective in alleviating or improving many health conditions and symptoms.
-The very best hemp CBD oil, such as ours, is produced to maximize the entourage effect <(link to entourage effect article)>, and promote overall homeostatis in the body.Having spoken with thousands of customers over the years, we are aware that there is a lot of confusion in the world about hemp and CBD oil compared to marijuana.
+As the name suggests, hemp oil comes only from hemp plants, not marijuana.
+The result is low THC and high phytonutrient content.
+It is precisely the high levels of phytonutrients that make hemp oil very effective in alleviating or improving many health conditions and symptoms.
+The very best hemp oil, such as ours, is produced to maximize the entourage effect <(link to entourage effect article)>, and promote overall homeostatis in the body.Having spoken with thousands of customers over the years, we are aware that there is a lot of confusion in the world about hemp oil compared to marijuana.
 We hope that this article has helped to clarify the subject for you.
 If you still have questions, feel free to email, call, or connect with us on Live Chat anytime.
 We’re here to help.